 - Atari refused to give game designers authorial credit or royalty for their work.
 That led to a culture of dissent where many of its programmers started their own companies to make games for the 2600 (of which the most successful is Activision).
 Atari lost its legal attempts to prevent the use of its cartridge format, which allowed the most creative people in the industry to directly compete with Atari's own efforts.

-- The company produced a number of overhyped but underdone games in late 1982, including the home port of Pac-Man and the adaptation of blockbuster film E.T. the Extra-Terrestrial.
+- The company produced a number of overhyped but underdone games in late 1982, including the home port of Pac-Man and the adaptation of blockbuster film ET The Extra Terrestrial.
 Those two games, both Christmas Rushed, soon earned a reputation as two of the worst games ever made.
 Atari also overproduced copies of these two (and many others) in the hopes that they would become system-sellers.
+While initial sales were brisk - indeed, record-breaking in the case of Pac-Man - word quickly spread of their poor quality, and the sheer volume in which the cartridges were produced overwhelmed the initial positive sales figures.
 Stores either returned the unsellable products in droves or relegated them to clearance sections.
-The situation was so bad Atari ultimately took millions of dollars' worth of worthless cartridges (together with defective consoles and accessories) and buried them all in a landfill in Almagordo, New Mexico.
+The situation was so bad Atari ultimately took millions of dollars' worth of worthless cartridges (together with defective consoles and accessories) and buried them all in a landfill in Alamogordo, New Mexico.

 - A similar problem occurred with software development.
 Companies could produce games for these systems without much cost; since they figured all video games would sell regardless of quality, poor titles from dozens of hastily-created upstarts flooded the market.
 Non-video game companies (like Quaker Oats) produced thinly-disguised commercials for their products, such as Chase the Chuck Wagon (Purina) and The Kool-Aid Man.
 As the Crash started, these companies died off first.